 - Infographic: What the GDPR means in 1 minute

-From fines to the international transfer of data, gain a brief overview of the new Regulation and what it means for your business by viewing this short infographic.
+From fines to international data transfers, this short infographic gives you a brief overview of the GDPR and what it means for your business.

 - GDPR templates: Documenting your compliance